nicolasblanco/my-bnb-memories/README.md

 * Is there a probability of being banned/blocked by Airbnb for using this application?

 There shouldn't but I guarantee nothing.
 The app is just doing simple calls to the mobile API.
-Of course this software is totally experimental and non-official so we guarantee nothing and cannot be held responsible of any problems.
+Of course this software is totally experimental and non-official so I guarantee nothing and cannot be held responsible for any problems.